History of the Haudenosaunee: American Revolution

-In addition to being in close proximity to the war, the new lifestyle and economics of the Iroquois Confederacy since the arrival of Europeans in North America had made it nearly impossible for the Iroquois to isolate themselves from the conflict.
-By this time, the Iroquois had become dependent upon the trade of goods from the English and other colonists, and had adopted many European customs, tools, and weapons.
+In addition to being in close proximity to the war, the new lifestyle and economics of the Haudenosaunee Confederacy since the arrival of Europeans in North America had made it nearly impossible for the Haudenosaunee to isolate themselves from the conflict.
+By this time, the Haudenosaunee had become dependent upon the trade of goods from the English and other colonists, and had adopted many European customs, tools, and weapons.
 For example, they were increasingly dependent on firearms for hunting.
 After becoming so reliant, it would have been difficult even to consider cutting off a trade that had brought the goods so central to everyday life.

 As Barbara Graymont stated, "Their task was an impossible one to maintain neutrality.
 Their economies and lives had become so dependent on each other for trading goods and benefits it was impossible to ignore the conflict.
 Meanwhile, they had to try and balance their interactions with both groups.
 They did not want to seem as they were favoring one group over the other, because of sparking jealousy and suspicion from either side".
-Furthermore, the British Crown had made many agreements with the Six Nations over the years, yet most of the Iroquois' day-to-day interaction had been with the colonists.
-This made for a confusing situation for the Iroquois, because they could not tell who the true heirs of the agreement were, nor could they know if agreements with Britain would continue to be honored by the colonists if they were to win independence.
+Furthermore, the British Crown had made many agreements with the Six Nations over the years, yet most of the Haudenosaunee's day-to-day interaction had been with the colonists.
+This made for a confusing situation for the Haudenosaunee, because they could not tell who the true heirs of the agreement were, nor could they know if agreements with Britain would continue to be honored by the colonists if they were to win independence.

 Supporting either side in the Revolutionary War was a complicated decision.
 Each nation individually weighed its options to come up with a final stance that ultimately broke neutrality and ended the collective agreement of the Confederation.
 The British were clearly the most organized, and seemingly most powerful.
-In many cases, the British presented the situation to the Iroquois as the colonists just being "naughty children".
-On the other hand, the Iroquois considered that "the British government was three thousand miles away.
+In many cases, the British presented the situation to the Haudenosaunee as the colonists just being "naughty children".
+On the other hand, the Haudenosaunee considered that "the British government was three thousand miles away.
 This placed them at a disadvantage in attempting to enforce both the Proclamation of 1763 and the Treaty at Fort Stanwix 1768 against land hungry frontiersmen."
 In other words, even though the British were the strongest and best organized faction, the Six Nations had concerns about whether they would truly be able to enforce their agreements from such a distance.